louksky/POC_emgu_shape_detection/README.md

-# POC_emgu_shape_detection
+# POC EMGUCV - Shape Detection
-this project is based on emgu code from api in order only to show POC by academic course version 1.0 poc : show that mechine can detect specific shape .
+This repo is based on EMGU Computer Vision code from API in order to show a proof of concept by academic course (Final Project Seminar 2 - 3504496) by Yonit Rusho at SHENKAR.

+Version: 1.0
+POC: Show that machine can detect specific shape (Line, Triangular and Circle).

+Version: 1.1
-1.1 will recognize shape in image in other image.
+Will recognize shape in image in other images.

-opencv Emgu , C# , winforms , .net 4.5+
-vs 2017 , win 10
+Open Comuter Vision EMGU using: C#, winforms, .net 4.5+.

+Run in Windows 10 OS, Visual Studio 2017.

-you can go here to the source code : http://www.emgu.com/wiki/index.php/Shape_(Triangle,_Rectangle,_Circle,_Line)_Detection_in_CSharp mine is just sycronized to 2019 working version 1.0 (2019)
+Here you cal find the source code: http://www.emgu.com/wiki/index.php/Shape_(Triangle,_Rectangle,_Circle,_Line)_Detection_in_CSharp mine is just sycronized to 2019 working version 1.0 (2019)